1LG 2020 - 2021

 Hi my name is Miss Garton and I have been teaching at Offley Primary Academy since February.
 I am really excited about working with you all!
 At home, I enjoy spending time with my family as well as going to theme parks.
 We are also very lucky to have Mrs Perry helping us out.
 Each week I will update 1LG’s website so you can see what goes on inside our classroom.

-1LG's P.E slots take place on a Friday afternoon.
-Please ensure your child keeps their P.E. kit in school until October half term.
+1LG's P.E slots take place on a Tuesday Morning.
+Please ensure your child keeps their P.E. kit in school until Easter.

 Please find attached some links to help with work at home.